Coronavirus digest: Pfizer, Moderna raise vaccines prices in EU | DW | 02.08.2021

-Vaccines from both drugmakers have been approved in the EU for children between 12-17 years of age.
+Vaccines from both drugmakers have been approved in the EU for children from 12 to 17 years of age.
 Elsewhere, Australia continues its battle against the delta variant.
 Follow DW for the latest.

-Pfizer and Moderna have raised the prices of their vaccines in their latest European Union supply contracts, the Financial Times newspaper reported.
+Pfizer and Moderna have increased the prices of their vaccines in their latest European Union supply contracts, the Financial Times newspaper reported.

 The new price for BioNTech-Pfizer shot was €19.5 ($23.15) compared with €15.5 ($18.4) previously.
 The price of the Moderna shot was $25.5, up from $22.5 previously.